ShabaniLab/summer_qcamp/tracks/tr3_state_and_process_characterization.md

 ## Qiskit tools

-Qiskit provide tools to perform both QST and QPT and more importantly to analyse the results of those procedures under Qiskit Ignis.
-They are illustrated in the following notebooks:
+Qiskit provides tools to perform both QST and QPT and more importantly to analyze the results of those procedures under Qiskit Ignis.
+Those are illustrated in the following notebooks:
 - https://nbviewer.jupyter.org/github/Qiskit/qiskit-tutorials/blob/master/qiskit/ignis/state_tomography.ipynb
 - https://nbviewer.jupyter.org/github/Qiskit/qiskit-tutorials/blob/master/qiskit/ignis/process_tomography.ipynb

-## Direction
+## Directions

-The notebooks teach you how to use the tools provided in Qiskit Ignis which is fine.
-However before starting playing with those on different states and process, look at the circuits generated for QST and QPT.
+The notebooks teach you how to use the tools provided in Qiskit Ignis, which is fine.
+However, before starting to play with those on different states and processes, look at the circuits generated for QST and QPT.
 Do they match your expectations based on what you did in the first two tracks ?